 See a doctor if there is obvious deformity, if the pain and swelling don't get better with self-care, or if the pain and swelling gets worse over time.
 Also, see a doctor if the injury interferes with walking.

-The most common causes of a broken ankle or a broken foot include:
+The most common causes of a broken foot include:

 - Car accidents.
 The crushing injuries common in car accidents may cause breaks that require surgical repair.

 - Falls.
-Tripping and falling can break bones in your ankles or feet, as can landing on your feet after jumping down from just a slight height.
+Tripping and falling can break bones in your feet, as can landing on your feet after jumping down from just a slight height.

 - Impact from a heavy weight.
 Dropping something heavy on your foot is a common cause of fractures.

 - Overuse.
-Stress fractures are common in the weight-bearing bones of your ankles or feet.
+Stress fractures are common in the weight-bearing bones of your feet.
 These tiny cracks are usually caused over time by repetitive force or overuse, such as running long distances.
-But they can also occur with normal use of a bone that's been weakened by a condition such as osteoporosis or a stress fracture.
+But they can also occur with normal use of a bone that's been weakened by a condition such as osteoporosis.

 You may be at higher risk of a broken foot or ankle if you:

 - Participate in high-impact sports.
-The stresses, direct blows and twisting injuries that occur in sports such as basketball, football, gymnastics, tennis and soccer are causes of foot and ankle fractures.
+The stresses, direct blows and twisting injuries that occur in sports such as basketball, football, gymnastics, tennis and soccer can causes foot fractures.